Sammyknee/dsc-project-template/TEMPLATE_README.md

 Further analyses could provide additional recommendations to Microsoft.
 These next steps could be completed using the current data set:
 * **Which actors are in the highest grossing film.** This analysis could determine if a movie's grossing is more dependent on its directors or its actors.
 * **How secondary genres affect ROI.** This analyis could explore which genre combination creates the most successful movies.
-* **How ratings are related to ROI.** This analysis could investigate how important for returns is it that a movie has high ratings, and if this varies by genre.
+* **How movie length is related to ROI.** This analysis could investigate how runtime minutes can affect ROI, and if this varies by genre.

 ## For More Information